otvin/compiler2/README.md

 to determine where different symbols lived in memory.
 In Compiler2 everything lives on the stack.
 GCC does the same thing if optimizations are all turned off; you will notice that, for example, after a function is invoked, GCC copies all function parameters to the stack.
 My opinion is that this design has made it easier to surpass the functionality of my previous attempt.

+One of the cool things that I have done is used the compiler to generate assembly code for functions that are easy to write in Pascal but hard to write by hand in assembly.
+One is code that prints a string-type array to screen, and another compares two strings lexicographically.
+I have committed both the Pascal files and the resulting .asm files.

 ### To run it: